yirui0108/Design-of-CMOS-Active-Capacitor-Cadence-Virtuoso/README.md

 # Design of CMOS Active Capacitor

 **Implemented and verified the circuit using TSMC 40nm Process Design Kit in Cadence Virtuoso.**

 **Implemented the topology based on “High Accuracy CMOS cap multiplier” by Salvatore Pennisi.**

+**Disclaimer**: This repository documents an exploration and implementation based on existing research papers.
+All underlying theory and ideas remain the intellectual property of the original authors; *I am responsible only for the implementation and simulation results presented here*.

 ## Project Overview